TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 Robots
 ******

-The Robot class is the centerpiece of TriP, they encapsulate  :class:`.Transormation`s and :class:`.KinematicGroup`s of a Robot.
+The Robot class is the centerpiece of TriP, they encapsulate  :class:`.Transormation`  and :class:`.KinematicGroup` objects of a Robot.
-The fact that robots are made up of :class:`.KinematicGroup`s and :class:`.Transformation`s causes some problems.
+This causes some problems.
 Groups distinguish between actuated_states and virtual_states while for a transformation these are the same.´

 .. important::